-- (a) Name of practice, name of veterinary surgeon(s) engaged in the practice including professional and qualifications entered into the Register of Veterinary Surgeons - (b) Location: Address of the Practice, Map or GPS Coordinates, Directions to Practice - (c) Contact details including phone, fax, email and emergency contact number - (d) List of services offered and hours of services offered (Note: the veterinary surgeon or the practice must be able to provide the services as advertised) - (e) Specie(s) of animal. services are offered to.
-If the veterinary surgeon wishes to advertise by indicating that his or her practice provides services principally for one or more species of animal, this is permissible on condition that: - (i) the advertisement in question makes clear that other species of animals will also be provided with treatment of a first-aid nature in an emergency; - (ii) the advertising veterinary surgeon and his practice observe scrupulously the provisions of emergency services. - (f) In the case of openings and vacancies in the practice, the position and general job description required for the position, years of experience but not the renumeration details.
+- (a) Name of practice, name of veterinary surgeon(s) engaged in the practice including professional and qualifications entered into the Register of Veterinary Surgeons - (b) Location: Address of the Practice, Map or GPS Coordinates, Directions to Practice.
+Veterinary surgeons should be take care on to ensure that the premises or location used for practice are such as to enhance the dignity of the profession. - (c) Contact details including phone, fax, email and emergency contact number - (d) List of services offered and hours of services offered (Note: the veterinary surgeon or the practice must be able to provide the services as advertised) - (e) Specie(s) of animal. services are offered to.
+If the veterinary surgeon wishes to advertise by indicating that his or her practice provides services principally for one or more species of animal, this is permissible on condition that: - the advertisement in question makes clear that other species of animals will also be provided with treatment of a first-aid nature in an emergency; - (ii) the advertising veterinary surgeon and his practice observe scrupulously the provisions of emergency services. - (f) In the case of openings and vacancies in the practice, the position and general job description required for the position, years of experience but not the remuneration details.